eclipse-archived/ceylon-lang.org/documentation/1.0/tour/basics.md

 perspective, create a new project using `File > New > Ceylon Project`, then create a new `.ceylon` file using `File > New > Ceylon Source File`.
-Paste the definition of `hello()` in this new file, then select the file and run it using:

-    Run > Run As > Ceylon Application
+Paste the definition of `hello()` in this new file, then select the file and run it using `Run > Run As > Ceylon Application`.
 This executes the program on the JVM.

-If you have `node.js` installed, you can go to `Project > Properties`, enable `Compile project to JavaScript`, then click `OK`, and run the program using:

-    Run > Run As > Ceylon JavaScript Application
+If you have `node.js` installed, you can go to `Project > Properties`, enable `Compile project to JavaScript`, then click `OK`, and run the program using `Run > Run As > Ceylon JavaScript Application`.

 Or, if you're unfamiliar with Eclipse, go to `Help > Cheat Sheets`, open the `Ceylon` item, and run the `Hello World with Ceylon` cheat sheet which